AlisaMartyanova/devops/app_python/PYTHON.md

 * #### Requirements

 Use `requirements.txt` file to specify python packages and their versions that are required to run the project.

+## Python unit testing practices

+* #### Tests Should Be Fast

+Do everything within your power to make your tests fast.
+If they’re slow, developers won’t run them as often as they should.
+To make them as fast as possible make them simple, don’t make them depend on other tests.

+* #### Test Shouldn’t Duplicate Implementation Logic

+The test code shoud not be a copy of the implementation code.
+If implementation is wrong, the test will not show it.

+* #### Tests Should Be Readable

+If tests are hard to read, developers are more likely to misunderstand them and introduce bugs.

+* #### Tests Should Be Deterministic

+The test should always present the same behavior if no changes were made to the code under test.

+* #### Behavior

+Parametrize the same behavior, have different tests for different behaviors.
+Never loop over test cases inside a test – it stops on first failure and gives less information than running all test cases.

+* #### Pytest

+Framework to write simple and scalable tests.

+## Pytest

+To write unit tests for my application I used _pytest_ library. `app_python/test/unit/webapp/test_app.py` contains two unit tests: `test_landing_code` to test if the page loads successfully, and `test_landing_content` to test if the page displays the right content. `test.sh` contains script to run tests.